Apparently, somehow at some point I've deleted the Birthday Calendar from Outlook.

 Actually, Outlook itself doesn't have a Birthday Calendar as birthdays are automatically placed in your main Calendar when you enter this information for a contact.

-However, when you are using an Office 365 Exchange Online, Outlook.com or Exchange 2016/2019 account, then you can indeed have an additional Birthday Calendar since web versions of Outlook don’t place birthdays for contacts in the main Calendar folder but in a separate Birthday Calendar folder.
+However, when you are using a Microsoft 365 Exchange Online, Outlook.com or Exchange 2016/2019 account, then you can indeed have an additional Birthday Calendar since web versions of Outlook don't place birthdays for contacts in the main Calendar folder but in a separate Birthday Calendar folder.

 While getting rid of this calendar is as easy as selecting it in Outlook and pressing Delete, recreating it is a bit harder, but not by much.